-Acquisition transaction expenses were \$8.1 million, \$22.4 million and \$36.0 million during the years ended December 31, 2011, 2010 and 2009, respectively.
-The 2011 acquisition transaction expenses are primarily due to current year acquisition costs and ongoing litigation costs relating to the Merger partially offset by changes in the fair value of acquisition-related contingent consideration.
-The 2010 acquisition transaction expenses are primarily due to costs associated with the completion of the Merger partially offset by changes in the fair value of acquisition transaction.
-The 2009 acquisition transaction expenses were primarily due to costs associated with the anticipated Merger.
+Acquisition transaction expenses were \$3.4 million, \$8.1 million and \$22.4 million during the years ended December 31, 2012, 2011 and 2010, respectively.
+All years include current year acquisition costs that vary based on the size and number of acquisitions in the year.
+In addition, 2011 and 2010 expenses also include ongoing litigation costs relating to the Merger along with changes in the fair value of acquisition-related contingent consideration.
+The 2010 acquisition transaction expenses are higher primarily due to costs associated with the completion of the Merger.